escaparrac/IRL-relay-SRT-RTMP/README.md

 2. [Create a RTMP server with stats monitor](https://github.com/escaparrac/IRL-relay-SRT-RMTP/#rtmp-with-stats-monitor-nginx)
 3. [Create a SRTLA server with stats monitor](https://github.com/escaparrac/IRL-relay-SRT-RMTP/tree/main#launch-srtla-relay-server-based-on-dukins-guide)
 4. Install NOALBS on our servers to handle scene-switching in OBS using the current bitrate
-5. Add SRTLA to your SRT server
-6. Create a OBS server in Windows
+5. Create a OBS server in Windows
-7. Extras
+6. Extras
-8. Additional resources
+7. Additional resources

 # SRT with stats monitor (SLS)
 ## Perform update and upgrade